 Causes of muscular back pain

 The most common cause of muscular back pain is muscle strain.
 Acute muscle strain is often caused by overuse or activity, and produces painful symptoms almost immediately.
 This type of muscle strain is generally fleeting, not causing any lasting damage, pain or symptoms.
 The alternative type of muscular strain is chronic and often develops over prolonged periods of time.
 This type of muscle strain can be caused by activities or conditions including:

 - Improper posture for long periods of time

 - Failed back syndrome

 Treatment for muscular back pain

 Suffering from muscular pain can be debilitating and have a devastating impact on a patient’s quality of life.
 The most common form of treating muscular strain is rest and low-impact stretching and exercise.
 Because the muscles naturally repair themselves, the best approach to treatment is to limit your excessive use and movement of the muscles to allow them to recover from your strenuous activity.

 If after allowing time for your muscles to rest and recover you are still experiencing chronic pain, talk to your physician about the other options available.
 It is also beneficial to be tested for other conditions, which may be causing some of the associated pain you are experiencing.
 At Laser Spine Institute we treat a number of the most common debilitating conditions.
-For a free review of your most recent MRI or CT scan, contact us today.
+For a review of your most recent MRI or CT scan to see if you may be a candidate for one of our minimally invasive procedures, contact us today.